Prong4107/scalpel/README.md

 ## Usage

-Scalpel works by creating a script with the GUI the extension embeds in Burp, and implementing a set of functions with well-known names.
+Scalpel works by creating a script with the GUI the extension embeds in Burp, and implementing a set of functions with predefined names.

 Here is an example script: